PaulKetilBoutin/MindPlannerAPI/README.md

 Communicate you have done the task (POST taskDone) with a digit on a scale 1 to 10 representing motivation level, 1 being last small precise task
-Add a next action task (POST nextActions) linked to a Open Cycle Visualise the advancement of open cycle (GET openCycleGrind) Add Open Cycle with at least 1 next Action (POST open Cycle)
+Add a next action task (POST nextActions) linked to a Open Cycle Visualise the advancement of open cycle (GET openCycleGrind) Add Open Cycle with at least 1 next Action (POST openCycle)

 # Schema DB